GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/salesforce.md

 ## Prepare Salesforce.com

-* Log into Salesforce.com with your administrative account.
+- Log into Salesforce.com with your administrative account.
-* Click on _Setup_ in the right upper corner of the page.
+- Click on _Setup_ in the right upper corner of the page.
-* You need to add a custom domain name for your Salesforce.com site if you do not have any yet.
+- You need to add a custom domain name for your Salesforce.com site if you do not have any yet.
-  * Go to _Domain Management_ –> _My Domain_
+  - Go to `Domain Management` > `My Domain`
-  * Add your custom domain
+  - Add your custom domain
-  * Wait for some time.
+  - Wait for some time.
 Salesforce.com will register this domain name for you.
 As an example we use `testgluu-dev-ed.my.salesforce.com` here.

   ![image](../../img/integration/My_Domain.png)

 * Register your Gluu Server information in Salesforce.com
-   * Go to _Security Controls_ –> _Single Sign On Settings_
+   * Go to `Security Controls` > `Single Sign On Settings`
-   * Click _New_
+   * Click `New`

   ![image](../../img/integration/SSO_Settings.png)